Spokane Police Abuses: Past to Present

 Those who seek to defend this Bush/Neo-Con fiasco will always find themselves behind the fact that it is destined to be described as one of the biggest military fiasco in human history — and perhaps at the top of the list.
 The final consequences of the war are yet to be known.
 Will it lead to collapse of the U.S. economy?
 Will it lead to a nuclear confrontation in the Middle East?
 How many thousands and tens of thousands of U.S. troops will return home to kill themselves, live with mental illness, and destroy the lives of their families?
 How far will the image and power of the U.S. decline?
 Time will tell.
 In the meantime, facts point to a greatly diminished U.S. and a legacy equal to that of the U.S. defeat in Vietnam.
 How long will we be subject to the apologists?

-Posted in Freedom to Fascism, Know Your Rights, Lies Damn Lies and ..., Surveillance Society, US Military abuses, Unanswered Questions, War Abroad & At Home | No Comments »
+Posted in Freedom to Fascism, Know Your Rights, Lies Damn Lies and ..., Surveillance Society, Unanswered Questions, US Military abuses, War Abroad & At Home | Leave a Comment »

 Police say they use taser on non-violent people